 StepsMethod 1Method 1 of 2:Considering Copyright Your Recipe

 1Consider copyright for the easiest form of basic protection.
 This method is what may be the easiest and least expensive.
 What can, or cannot, be copyrighted?
 How would someone route through the maze of what can or must be done?
 Relax, it’s easy.”Copyright law does not protect recipes that are mere listings of ingredients.
 Nor does it protect other mere listings of ingredients such as those found in formulas, compounds, or prescriptions.
 Copyright protection may, however, extend to substantial literary expression—a description, explanation, or illustration, for example—that accompanies a recipe or formula or to a combination of recipes, as in a cookbook.
 Only original works of authorship are protected by copyright.
-“Original” means that an author produced a by his or her own intellectual effort instead of copying it from an existing work.”Copyright only applies to the author of the original work and lawful successors.
+“Original” means that an author produced a work by his or her own intellectual effort instead of copying it from an existing work.”Copyright only applies to the author of the original work and lawful successors.
 Your grandmother’s recipe for her world famous Shrove Tuesday hash and pancake supper is copyrighted to her alone.
 It is possible to inherit copyright ownership, which is separate from ownership of a copy.
 See “Who Can Claim Copyright” XTrustworthy SourceUnited States Copyright OfficePart of the Library of Congress, responsible for maintaining copyright recordsGo to sourceThe name of the recipe, or collection, cannot be copyrighted.
 It may be protected by trademark law, if you follow the necessary rules in your country.

 2Know that publication is not necessary for copyright protection.”Copyright protection is available for all unpublished works, regardless of the nationality or domicile of the author.”XTrustworthy SourceUnited States Copyright OfficePart of the Library of Congress, responsible for maintaining copyright recordsGo to sourceCopyright ownership is free and automatic from the moment a new work of creative authorship is first recorded in a tangible form.
 In the USA, registration of your copyright ownership is not necessary until you want to enforce it.